ViniciusTsuha/ViniciusTsuha/README.md

 ### 🎓 Currently learning

--JavaScript
+- JavaScript
--ReactJs
+- ReactJs
--Python
+- Python

 I choose these languages because they are versatile.
 I'll keep studying them until i find the area that I identify with.

 ### ✔️ Goals for 2020

--Learn fundamentals of progamming
+- Learn fundamentals of progamming
--Become skilled in JavaScript
+- Become skilled in JavaScript
--Learn fundamentals of Python
+- Learn fundamentals of Python
--Complete a bootcamp of programming
+- Complete a bootcamp of programming

 ### 💡 Curiosities